vps-victor/simple-time-converter/README.md

 # sec-min-hour-converter
-Simple convertes: seconds in minute; minutes in hou; seconds in hour
+Simple converter: seconds in minute; minutes in hou; seconds in hour